-According to the Environmental Defense Fund (EDF), methane can cause up to 84 times more harmful to the environment than carbon dioxide during the first 20 years after it is released.
+According to the Environmental Defense Fund (EDF), methane can cause up to 84 times more harm to the environment than carbon dioxide during the first 20 years after it is released.

-This gas has the ability to absorb sunlight, leading to a rise in global temperatures.
+This gas can absorb sunlight, leading to a rise in global temperatures.

 Therefore, proper management of food waste is crucial to mitigate its impact on the environment and combat climate change.

 Proper waste management not only preserves natural resources, biodiversity, and human life, but it can also have a positive impact on the economy by creating new job opportunities for running an effective waste management system.

 In developed nations, waste is typically disposed of in landfills, while in developing economies, it is often found on the streets and in vacant areas.

 Improperly disposed of waste can cause environmental risks and affect public infrastructure.